projectatomic/atomic-site/source/blog/2016-06-16-micro-cluster-part-2.html.md

 192.168.1.104
 ```

-As you can see, we've got a master and four kubelets which are the four nodes.
+As you can see, we've got a master and four kubelets, which are the four nodes.
 We're setting up single-node etcd, which is not a production setup.
 That's mostly because I'm waiting on my msata SSDs; I don't want to run etcd on a board which has only a microSD as storage, given the number of writes etcd does.
 Once I have the new hardware, I'll be able to do an HA setup for Kubernetes.

 I also had to make some changes to `group_vars/all.yml`: